Dev-Din/random-quote-generator-backend/README.md

 The database is set up using SQLite3 and consists of a single table named `quotes`.
 The migration file to create this table is located in the `db/migrate` directory.

-## Deployment

-To deploy the backend to a production environment, you can use a web server like Heroku.
-Make sure to set the appropriate environment variables and database configurations.

 ## Contributing

 If you would like to contribute to the development of this project, feel free to submit a pull request.